willfore/cp_mgmt/README.md

 config :cp_mgmt, mgmt_server_url: "https://some.ip.address"
 config :cp_mgmt, mgmt_user: "<username>"
 config :cp_mgmt, mgmt_pass: "<user_password>"
+config :cp_mgmt, mgmt_domain: "<domain_name_on_mds>"
 ```
 Note that it is usually a better practice to use env variables in place of staticly coding passwords via `config.exs`.
+If you are not using an MDS simply set mgmt_domain to nil.

 Currently this supports the following basic API actions: